Sayan3990/Big-Data-PPT/Sayan-speech.md

 - Finding hotspots
 - Providing services to improve user experience

-which improves sales as well as overall performance <br/>
+Which improves sales as well as overall performance <br/>

 > Next Slide